Dynamical Phase Transitions in Periodically Driving 1D Ising Model: Conclusions

 \section{Conclusions}

-This work investigated dynamical quantum phase transitions (DQPTs) induced by periodic driving in a one-dimensional Ising model, focusing on the rate function and the winding number.
-We found that unlike sudden quenchs, periodic perturbation applied within the same phase can induce a DQPT, as long as the driving frequency resonates with the frequency of the transition between the energy levels of the system.
-This resonant effect stems from driving‑induced transitions between the system’s energy levels.
-The timescale for the occurrence of a DQPT is governed by the perturbation strength, the critical mode, and its energy gap, following the scaling relation $\tau\propto\sin^{-1}k_c\Delta_{k_c}\lambda'^{-1}$.
-Furthermore, we examined perturbations that cross the equilibrium critical point, demonstrating that low‑frequency drives can trigger DQPTs, whereas high‑frequency drives strongly suppress the system’s evolution.
-Compared with conventional quench protocols, periodic perturbations offer a more refined means to control DQPTs, thereby providing a new perspective for the study of non‑equilibrium dynamics in quantum many‑body systems.
+This work investigated DQPTs induced by periodic driving in a 1D Ising model, with emphasis on the rate function and the winding number.
+We found that, unlike sudden quenches, periodic perturbations applied within the same phase can induce a DQPT provided the driving frequency is resonant with the energy-level transition frequency of the system.
+This resonant effect originates from drive-induced transitions between the system's energy levels and is intimately connected to Floquet topological phases: when the driving frequency lies within the resonant region, the effective Floquet Hamiltonian acquires a nontrivial winding number, signaling the emergence of a topologically distinct nonequilibrium phase.
+The occurrence of DQPTs precisely coincides with this topological transition.
+The timescale for the occurrence of a DQPT is governed by the perturbation strength, the critical mode, and its associated energy gap, following the scaling relation $\tau \propto \Delta_{k_c} \lambda'^{-1} \csc k_c$.
+Furthermore, we examined perturbations that cross the equilibrium critical point, demonstrating that low-frequency drives can trigger DQPTs, whereas high-frequency drives strongly suppress the system's evolution.
+Compared with conventional quench protocols, periodic perturbations offer a more refined means of controlling DQPTs, thereby providing a new perspective for the study of nonequilibrium dynamics in quantum many-body systems.